hanlsin/unixenv/README.md

 # unixenv

-This is a repository to setup a terminal environment on UNIX-like OS: such as Ubuntu, Mac, etc.
+This is a repository to setup a terminal environment easily on UNIX-like OS: such as Ubuntu, Mac, etc.

 ## Support Environments